Adaeze-Jennifer/Retail-Sales-Analysis-SQL/README.md

 Initial validation was performed in Excel to check for missing values, duplicates, and inconsistencies.
 Key fields such as quantity, sales and profit-related attributes were found to be complete and valid.

 Within SQL, minor data preparation steps wre carried out to ensure analytical accuracy.
-The 'Sales' and 'Profit' columns were converted to DECIMAL(10,2) to maintain numerical precision during aggregation and calculation.
+The 'Sales' and 'Profit' columns were converted to DECIMAL(10,2) to maintain numerical precision during aggregation and calculations.

-Additionally, the 'sp_help' command was utilised to verify the table schema and confirm that all data types were correctly defined before analysis began
+Additionally, the 'sp_help' command was utilised to verify the table schema and confirm that all data types were correctly defined before analysis began.

 ## 📈Key Findings
 ### 1. Data Overview
+The first 10 records of the dataset were retrieved to understand its structure, column composition, and data types.
+This step provides a foundational view of how the data isorganised before deeper analysis is performed.
 ![Data Overview](Images/01_data_overview.png)

 ### 2. Total Sales Performance